gucino/tsigoloib/README.md

 -->

 # Did You Wash Your Hand?
-The concept of this collection is to repesent the overthinking about Corona virus in the sense that 'have i washed my hand?'.
-The object used the shape of the brain where one side have the realistic-brain pink colour texture while the other side has the green dirty Corona virus texture.
+Have I washed my hand?
+The concept of this collection is to repesent the overthinking about Corona virus.
+The object used the overall shape of the brain where one side have the realistic-brain pink colour texture while the other side has the green dirty Corona virus texture to represent the feeling that we worried about the virus all the time.
 <!---
 | | |
 |:-------------------------:|:-------------------------:|